Rohit12345679/ToDoList/README.md

 # ToDoList
-       This project is based on html,css,ejs template
+       This project is based on html, css, ejs Template, Nodejs, Expressjs and Mongodb.

+# Feature
+    Add New Task.
+    Recorded Task in database.
+    Delete Task.